-We are pleased to advise the Optionee (the "Optionee") that Analog Devices, Inc., a Massachusetts corporation (the "Company"), has granted to the Optionee an option to purchase that number of shares of Common Stock set forth below (the "Option") subject to the terms and conditions of the Analog Devices, Inc. Amended and Restated 2006 Stock Incentive Plan (the "Plan"), and this Global Non-Qualified Stock Option Agreement, including Appendix A, which includes any applicable country-specific provisions (this agreement, together with Appendix A, the "Agreement").
+We are pleased to advise the Optionee (the "Optionee") that Analog Devices, Inc., a Massachusetts corporation (the "Company"), has granted to the Optionee an option to purchase that number of shares of Common Stock set forth below (the "Option") subject to the terms and conditions of the Analog Devices, Inc. Amended and Restated 2006 Stock Incentive Plan (the "Plan"), and this Global Non-Qualified Stock Option Agreement, including Appendix A, which includes any applicable country-specific provisions.
+This Global Non-Qualified Stock Option Agreement, together with Appendix A, is referred to as the "Agreement".
 The grant of this Option reflects the Company's confidence in the Optionee's commitment and contributions to the success and continued growth of the Company.